On infinite staircases in toric symplectic four-manifolds: Introduction

 For a general convex toric domain $X$, the embedding function $c_X(a)$ has an interesting qualitative structure.
 For a fixed $X$, the \textbf{volume curve} is the curve $y=\sqrt{\frac{a}{\vol}}$ and the {constraint} holds because

 We will show in Proposition~\ref{prop:properties} that $c_X(a)$ is continuous and non-decreasing, but not generally $C^1$.
 For sufficiently large $a$, we also show that the function $c_X(a)$ remains equal to the volume curve: this is the phenomenon known as {\bf packing\footnote{\phantom{.}``Packing" refers to fact that embedding $E(1,k)$ is equivalent to embedding $k$ disjoint balls $B(1)$.} stability}.
 Moreover, the function $c_X(a)$ is piecewise linear when not equal to the volume curve, except at points that are limit points of singular\footnote{\phantom{.}We call a non-smooth point of $c_X$ a singular point, and we use these terms interchangeably.} points of $c_X$.
 We call these limit points \textbf{accumulation points} and they are an important focus of this paper.
-We now codify this with the following definition, which is the main topic of our investigation.

-\begin{definition} For a symplectic manifold $X$, we say that the ellipsoid embedding function $c_X(a)$ has an \textbf{infinite staircase} if its graph has infinitely many non-smooth points, i.e.\ infinitely many staircase steps. \end{definition}